yuri-kiss/yuri-kiss/README.md

 - Pronouns: `she / her`

 I dont really do much honestly, just the occasional contribution to turbowarp and stuff.
+One thing you should know is I have a very short temper.

 Website: https://surv.is-a.dev/ (should have all my socials)